About Us

 Steve Grace began his musical career in 1974 and studied music composition at the Community College of Rhode Island.
 He has worked as a recording studio and live sound engineer for more than 25 years.
 For the past 10 years, Steve has served as District Sales Manager with inMusic Brands, which keeps him in the forefront of the latest audio technology representing top pro audio brands such as Alesis, AKAI Professional, Denon Professional and Numark.

-Tom Shaker
+Dr. Tom Shaker

 Dr. Shaker is an independent scholar and filmmaker.
-He recently retired from teaching after thirty years, directing the Communications Dept. at Dean College in Franklin, MA and lecturing at Northeastern University in Boston and WPI in Worcester, MA.
+He retired from teaching after thirty years, directing the Communications Dept. at Dean College in Franklin, MA and lecturing at Northeastern University in Boston and WPI in Worcester, MA.
 His research interests include music history, pop culture and film and television.
 Tom has been hosting “The Soul Serenade” on WICN for over a decade, keeping classic soul, funk and R&B music alive on the airwaves.
 He is co-author of A Treasury of Rhode Island Jazz & Swing Musicians (2015) and co-producer of the award-winning documentary Do It Man!
 The Story of The Celebrity Club (2018).

 VINCENT PASTERNAK